asreview/asreview/docs/source/quicktour.rst

 --------------

-To view your progress, click the bolt symbol in the upper right corner.
+To view your progress, click the statistics symbol in the upper right corner.
 The Statistics panel will open, showing information on the current project and labelling progress.